link1905/system-design-101/content/docs/data-persistence/event-streaming-platform.md

 ### Partition Replication

-Of course,
-We need to replicate a partition to different brokers to guarantee data loss.

-For example,
+To ensure fault tolerance and prevent data loss, partitions must be replicated across multiple brokers.

-`Partition 1`, `Partition 2`, `Partition 3` are replicated to `Broker 3`, `Broker 1`, `Broker 2` respectively.
+For instance, `Partition 1`, `Partition 2`, and `Partition 3` are each assigned to a primary broker and replicated to another broker:

 ```d2
 classes: {